Careers360 Logo

 (c) Structural genes: The genes that are co-regulated by the operon are called structural genes.

 Inducible Operon: When the operon is regulated by an Inducer.
 It is called Inducible operon.
 An inducer can switch on or off the operon.
-Lac operon is an example of the inducible operon.
-Lactose Is a substrate of enzyme beta-galactosidase and Is the Inducer of the lac operon.
+Lac Operon is an example of the inducible operon.
+Lactose Is a substrate of enzyme beta-galactosidase and is the Inducer of the lac operon.

-In the presence of an inducer, repressor becomes inactive.
+In the presence of an inducer, the repressor becomes inactive.
 This allows transcription in the operator region, which results in the release of mRNA.
 Subsequently, mRNA promotes translation, and protein synthesis Is accomplished.

 Question:6